Jagaddhatri

 Jagatdhatri or Jagaddhatri or Mahadurga (/bn/, lit.
 'Bearer of the World') is an aspect of the Hindu goddess Durga, worshipped in the Indian state of West Bengal and other states like Odisha and Jharkhand.
 Maa Jagadhatri, the Goddess who is revered as the protector of the world.
-In Bengal, her puja is celebrated as the comeback of Devi, specifically in Krishnanagar, Chandannagar, Rishra, Midnapore,Singur and Guptipara.
+In Bengal, her puja is celebrated as the comeback of Devi, specifically in Krishnanagar, Chandannagar, Santipur, Rishra, Midnapore, Singur and Guptipara.

 Legends

 The legend of Jagaddhatri is inspired from a tale in the Kena Upanishad.
 In the Katyayani Tantra, the following legend is told.
 After the goddess Durga killed Mahishasura, the gods of Svarga forgot about her powers.
 So, in order to test them, Parvati appeared before the gods Agni, Vayu, Varuna, and Chandra, who considered themselves invincible and were engulfed by ahamkara (ego).
 She asked them to move a tiny blade of grass.
 Vayu failed to pluck it; Agni failed to burn it.
 Every god failed at the task.
 In the end, they understood that the Goddess is the source of all power in the universe; even theirs.
 The goddess appeared before them as Uma, riding on a lion.
 The goddess is equated with Brahman in the narrative.
 The goddess gave the ego of the gods the form of an elephant.
 Jagaddhatri is depicted sitting on a lion with an elephant under them.
 The elephant, symbolizing ahamkara, lies under the paws of her vahana the lion, who symbolises courage, valour and the strength to overcome any challenges, including one's internal struggles with the Shada Ripus ("the six enemies").

 She is named as Mahadurga in Shiva Purana.
 While in some other texts, as Uma Haimavati.

 Her dhyana mantra describes her weapons, vahana and her iconography.
 She is sitting atop a lion, wearing different jewelry, in her four hands Devi holds bow, arrow, chakra and Samkha.
 She is reddish like the rising sun and she is wearing a snake garland.
 Her reddish colour and weapons are the symbols of raja guna but this is not for destruction and going to war.
 Rather this is to keep the world focused on Ritam & Satyam.